 - 295 max hp

 - 0–60 mph in 5.7 seconds

 - EPA-estimated 249 miles of range (or 240 miles of range for the AWD Pro S model)

 - 2,700 lb towing capacity when using a braked trailer (20% more than ID.4 RWD 1st Edition)

-Though, it’s the base ID.4 trim that really make the ID.4 accessible to the most people.
-It has a starting MSRP of $39,995, which drops down to $32,495 if you can take advantage of the $7,500 US federal tax credit.
+Though, it’s the ID.4 Pro trim that really make the ID.4 accessible to the most people.
+It has a starting MSRP of $39,995, which drops down to $32,495 if you can take advantage of the $7,500 US federal tax credit, and an EPA estimated range of 260 miles.
 When you include operational savings (lower maintenance costs lower costs to “fuel”/charge the ID.4 compared to a conventional gas-powered vehicle in that class), you’re really looking at a new, cutting-edge, stylish, electric crossover that competes with gas-powered crossovers that cost less than $30,000.
 At this point, the biggest challenge to enormous sales is consumer awareness and the effectiveness of the vehicle’s salespeople.

 I have conducted a number of “total cost of ownership” analyses for the Volkswagen ID.4 in comparison to competing models from Volkswagen itself as well as other brands.
 Some charts from those analyses are below.
 However, for much more detail, check out Volkswagen ID.4 Vs. Volkswagen Tiguan — 5 Year Cost Of Ownership, Volkswagen ID.4 Vs. Hyundai Tucson — 5 Year Cost Of Ownership, and Volkswagen ID.4 Vs. Toyota RAV4 — ID.4 Has Lower Cost Of Ownership In Many Scenarios.